jeaye/blog.jeaye.com/_drafts/2016-01-19-unity3d-arcadia-linux.md

 degrees of success.
 Fortunately for us Linux users, [Unity3D is now officially available ](http://blogs.unity3d.com/2015/08/26/unity-comes-to-linux-experimental-build-now-available/) and support is provided in the new [Linux forums](http://forum.unity3d.com/threads/unity-on-linux-release-notes-and-known-issues.350256/).
 To improve the situation even more, [Arcadia](https://github.com/arcadia-unity/Arcadia) is also compatible with this new Linux build.
 I'll cover here how to get things up and running.

+### My setup
+I'm currently running Arch Linux and using the proprietary nVidia drivers for my two GTX 670MX cards.
+This should work on just about any distro, but you should be sure to use the latest graphics drivers you can; Unity is undoubtedly heavy.

+### Installing Unity3D